 Full-Time Status.
 A student who devotes full-time effort to a graduate program as outlined by his or her faculty committee and is in full-time geographic residence with a minimum of nine semester hours of coursework in fall and spring terms, including thesis research, is considered a full-time student.
-During summer terms, six semester hours of coursework is considered full-time.
+During summer terms, six semester hours of coursework is considered full-time for students on the Bowman Gray campus, and nine semester hours of coursework for students on the Reynolda campus.
 Students registered as "thesis only" or "graduate fee only" may be considered full-time.
-Half-time status on the Bowman Gray campus is defined as 5 hours in fall/spring terms and 3 hours in summer terms.
+Half-time status on the Bowman Gray campus is defined as five hours in fall/spring terms and 3 hours in summer terms.

 Part-Time Status.
-A student registered for less than the above amount of coursework is considered a part-time student.
-Each program will determine whether it is possible to pursue a FEES degree on a part-time basis.
+A student registered for

+less than the above amount of coursework is considered a part-time student.
+Each program will determine whether it is possible to pursue a degree on a part-time basis.

-Reynolda Campus graduate students enrolled for full-time and part-time status are entitled to full privileges regarding libraries, laboratories, athletic events, student publications, the Student Union, the University Theatre, the Secret Artists Series of Wake Forest University, and the Student Health Service.
+Reynolda Campus graduate students enrolled for full-time and part-time status are entitled to full privileges regarding libraries, laboratories, athletic events, student publications, the Student Union, the University Theatre, the Secret Artists Series of Wake Forest University, the University Counseling Center, and the Student Health Service.
 Bowman Gray Campus graduate students enrolled for full-time or part-time study are entitled to full privileges regarding libraries and laboratories, and may have access to Reynolda campus extra-curriculum activities.
 Please consult with the Bowman Gray Graduate School office for further information.